M. B. Rajesh

-M. B. Rajesh (born 12 March 1971) is an Indian politician who has served as the State Minister for Local Self-Governments and Excise of Kerala, since 2022 and Minister of Parliamentary Affairs, since 2024.
-He previously served as the Speaker of the Kerala Legislative Assembly from 2021 to 2022 and represents Thrithala State Assembly Constituency since 2021.

-He was a Member of the Lok Sabha representing Palakkad Lok Sabha Constituency from 2009 to 2019.
+M. B. Rajesh (born 12 March 1971) is an Indian politician who served as the Minister for Local Self-Governments and Excise of Kerala, from 2022 to 2026 and Minister of Parliamentary Affairs, from 2024 to 2026.
+He previously served as the Speaker of the Kerala Legislative Assembly from 2021 to 2022 and previously represented Thrithala State Assembly Constituency in the 15th Kerala Legislative Assembly from 2021 to 2026.
+He was previously a Member of the Lok Sabha representing Palakkad Lok Sabha Constituency from 2009 to 2019.

 Life

 Rajesh was born in Jalandhar, Punjab on 12 March 1971 as the eldest son of Balakrishnan Nair and M. K. Remani.
 A native of Kayiliad, Chalavara, Shornur in Palakkad, Rajesh graduated in law from Government Law College, Thiruvananthapuram and post-graduated in economics from NSS College, Ottapalam.
 By profession, he is an advocate.
 Rajesh is married to Ninitha Kanicheri, who is an assistant professor at Sree Sankaracharya University of Sanskrit.

 Political career

-Rajesh started his political life while he was a school student by organizing the SFI at the school level.
-Later he became the President and then-Secretary of SFI Kerala State Committee.
+Rajesh started his political life while he was a school student by organizing the Students' Federation of India at the school level.
+Later he became the President and then Secretary of SFI Kerala State Committee.
 He also held positions including the Joint Secretary and Vice President of SFI Central Committee.
 After his student life, he was active in the DYFI where he became the National President.
+Rajesh was elected MLA in the 15th Kerala Legislative Assembly and was elected to role of speaker of the assembly from 2021 to 2022 and later served as the Minister for Local Self Government, Parliamentary Affairs and Excise for the Government of Kerala from 2022 till 2026.
 Rajesh is now a member of the Kerala state committee of CPI(M).
-M B Rajesh is the current lawmaker from Thrithala legislative constituency in Palakkad district.
+He was defeated by V. T. Balram of the Indian National Congress in the 2026 assembly elections in Thrithala legislative constituency in Palakkad district with a margin of 8,385 votes.